-Students’ entry forms must be submitted by this Friday, Jan.
+Students’ entry forms must be submitted by Feb.
 15, and artwork or essay submission by March 30.

 BY NICOLE SLAUGHTER GRAHAM, Staff Writer